 7. Free Tools

-This can and should be industry specific as it will appeal more to your targeted audience.
-Similarly, you can apply keywords and the use of SEO to boost the visibility to your site which increases traffic.
+This can and should be industry-specific as it will appeal more to your targeted audience.
+Similarly, you can apply keywords and use of SEO to boost the visibility of your site which increases traffic.

 An important thing to remember is to share their as an important piece of content through your social platforms which will help increase organic traffic back to your site.

 Hubspot is a great example of how a company can use Free Tools or opt-ins to create demand and lead generation for companies.
 They have built their entire business model around Inbound traffic for lead generation and sales.
 You can do the same by following all these Free Tips and implementing in on your own for a fraction of the cost.

 Below you can see a screenshot on your homepage with a FREE OPT-IN to get a Free Website SEO Audit that captures people as leads and funnels them into our marketing campaigns.
 This works wonders by providing value in return for contact information.

 By following these 7 Free Tips to Drive More Website Traffic you will be able to get more relevant website visitors thus increasing your customer base and conversion rate!

 Let us know in the comments what tip you’re most excited to check out or which seems the most daunting.
 We would love to help or give you some more information!